Home » Why Do Rats Have Such A Bad Reputation?

 Why Do Rats Have Such A Bad Reputation?

 Throughout history, rats have been considered filthy, disease-carrying animals.
-This has resulted in many people developing deep fears of rats (known as musophobia).
+This has resulted in many people developing deep fears of rats called musophobia.

-Rats are found wherever humans have settled and regularly enter people’s homes in search of food, water, and warm shelter.
-Invasive and difficult to avoid, rats are considered pests.
+Rats are found wherever humans have settled and regularly enter people’s homes for food, water, and warm shelter.
+Invasive and difficult to avoid, wild rats are pests.

-Rats have earned their reputation as fascinating, valuable creatures, yet the reasons they’re exterminated in the average home as pests are also well-founded.
+Rats have earned their reputation as fascinating, valuable creatures.
+However, the problems wild rats bring and the reasons they should be removed from homes are also well-founded.

 Why Are Rats Hated?

-Rats are pests credited for spreading diseases throughout history, such as with the Black Plague, and for causing severe property damage in the modern age.
+Rats are pests credited with spreading diseases throughout history, such as the Black Plague, and causing severe property damage in the modern age.

-According to the National Pest Management Association, upward of 20-25% of unexplained house fires may be caused by rats, specifically those chewing on wires.
+According to the National Pest Management Association, rats chewing on wires may cause 20-25% of unexplained house fires.

 Despite their intelligence and evolutionarily advanced bodies, rats are hated for these reasons: